 Degree of Operating Leverage Definition

-A degree of operating leverage, also known as DOL, is a metric used by business to analyze how a companies operating income changes with changes in sales.
-The larger the fixed costs and with compared to variable costs, the larger the DOL.
-The DOL can also be used to determine how changing sales can effect company earnings.
+A degree of operating leverage, also known as DOL, is a metric used by businesses to analyze how companies operating income changes with changes in sales.
+The larger the fixed costs and compared to variable costs, the larger the DOL.
+The DOL can also be used to determine how changing sales can affect company earnings.

 Degree of Operating Leverage Example